Information about local, regional and national groups and networks related to special education needs and disabilities.

 The Max card provides free or discounted access for up to two adult and two children at attractions such as Yorvik, Castle Howard and Eureka in Yorkshire and more than 400 UK attractions.
 We have provided funding to NYPACT to enable it to offer these cards free to its members.
 Contact NYPACT to join and receive a free Max card.

-Paperworks provide work experience and practical skills training for adults with a range of extra needs, including disabilities.
+Paperworks in Harrogate provide work experience and practical skills training for adults with a range of extra needs, including disabilities.
 They offer print, mailing and packing services to provide real work experience, as well as personalised training programmes.

-Professional Association for teachers and assessors of students with Specific Learning Difficulties.
+The Professional Association for teachers and assessors of students with Specific Learning Difficulties.

 Pioneer Projects (Celebratory Arts) Ltd